 - Despite the peak in the number of high-risk banks in June 2009, failure of banks and savings institutions continued to accelerate into June 2010 and remained high through June 2013 (see Table II).

-- Since the peak in the Banking Crisis of 2008-2010, the number of banks ranked less than 125 has declined significantly, from June 2009 to September 2019 (E, Chart I), primarily due to bank failures and mergers into higher-ranked banks.
+- Since the peak in the Banking Crisis of 2008-2010, the number of banks ranked less than 125 has declined significantly, from June 2009 to September 2019, primarily due to bank failures and mergers into higher-ranked banks.

 Crisis then Recovery

-The total number of banks and savings institutions issuing brokered CDs ranked over 125 in the 2nd quarter of 2009 was 1,177 and has grown to 1,384 as of September 30th, 2019.
-Not only did the number of investment grade institutions grow by 207 in over 8 years, but 841 institutions below investment grade in June 2009 (274 failures and 567 mergers) were replaced by new banks.
+The total number of banks and savings institutions issuing brokered CDs ranked over 125 in the 2nd quarter of 2009 was 1,177 and grew to a peak of 1,448 as of March 31st, 2019.
+Not only did the number of investment grade institutions grow by 271 in just over 10 years, but 852 institutions below investment grade (274 failures and 578 mergers) have been replaced by new banks as of 2020Q3.

 The increase in the number of institutions ranked below 125 clearly predicted the banking crisis of 2008, as early as 2006 when those numbers began to rise.
 The peak and subsequent decline in lower-ranked institutions also forecast the end of the banking crisis in 2009.
-Additionally, the increase in new banks issuing brokered CDs, the replacement of 841 institutions, plus the sharp decline in number of high-risk banks, all illustrated the recovery period from 2010 to mid-2019 (F, Chart I).
+Additionally, the increase in new banks issuing brokered CDs, plus the sharp decline in number of high-risk banks, illustrated the recovery period from 2010 to mid-2019 (F, Chart I).
 Our ranks of banks were critical, particularly for investors in brokered CDs, during this recovery period.